jxy-s/vfdynf/README.md

 Enabling the best of both worlds - debug iterators and fault injection!

+## Fuzzing

+DynFault also supports fuzzing!
+The fuzzing options are disabled by default.
+To enable them, add the relevant bits to the `EnableFaultMask` property.
+You can use the same exclusions to exclude stacks from fuzzing as you would other fault types.
+DynFault can fuzz registry reads, file reads, section mappings, and network receives.
+The fuzzing approach attempts to classify and corrupt buffers in a targeted manner but also has a configurable probability of chaotic corruption.
+Fuzzing only corrupts buffers and values returned to the application from the operating system.
+The intention is to catch and identify programming errors and security vulnerabilities caused by making assumptions around integrity of data or time of check time of use.

 ## DynFault Properties (Options)

 | Name                        | Type        | Description |